CultureHQ/adequate_serialization/README.md

 ## Usage

 First, include `AdequateSerialization::Serializable` in any object that you want to be able to serialize.
 Then, define a serializer matching the name of that object, postfixed with `"Serializer"`.
 Use the `AdequateSerialization` DSL to define the attributes that are available to the serializer.
-You can then call `serialized` on any instance of that object to get the resultant hash.
+You can then call `as_json` on any instance of that object to get the resultant hash.
 Below is an example:

 ```ruby
 class User